-Symptoms of constipation vary from person to person.
+Symptoms of chronic constipation vary from person to person.
 Some people have bowel movements three times a day; others have three times a week.

 Patient needs to be considered constipated if he/she has two or more of the following symptoms for at least 3 months:

 • Straining during a bowel movement.

 • Hard stools.